-DuPont beats on strong demand in agriculture business
+Strength in farm business powers DuPont's results beat

 Net income attributable to DuPont fell 15.5 percent to $862 million, or 99 cents per share.

-DuPont said it took a charge of $376 million in the quarter related to its merger with Dow.
+DuPont said it took a charge of $376 million in the quarter mainly due to costs related to its merger with Dow.

 Excluding items, Dupont earned $1.38 per share.
 Analysts had expected a profit of $1.29 per share and revenue of $7.29 billion, according to Thomson Reuters I/B/E/S.